JamFox/Shiftboard/README.md

 - [ ] PCB
    - [ ] Microcontroller footprint and schematic
-   - [x] Shift-register or IO expander to eliminate need for matrix diodes
+   - [x] Shift-registers to eliminate need for matrix diodes
-      - MCP23018
-      - PCA9505
+      - 74HC165
    - [ ] Layout
    - [ ] TRRS and temp bridge
    - [x] Switch footprint and schematic